ansible-community/meetup/docs/index.md

 ## Resources

-Resource section contains some example emails, social media posts, and other important links to help the organizers with the different set communication while planning and excuting the meetup.
-The community members are welcome to share their ideas and contribute to the resources in the by sending a Pull Request in the [`ansible-community/meetup` Github repository](https://github.com/ansible-community/meetup).
+The Resource section contains some example emails, social media posts, and other important links to help you set up your communications for planning and executing the meetup.

+## Contributors

+We would love to have contributions from you.
+If you want to contribute, see our [Contributor Guide](contributing/contributing.md).